What is a ganglion cyst?

 If the ganglion cyst is large, then aspiration of the fluid within the cyst may be recommended.
 This is usually done with a needle, and under local anaesthetic.

-The dorsal wrist ganglion is particularly common in older children and young adults.
+A ganglion on the back of the wrist is particularly common in older children and young adults.
 It is often self limiting and is harmless.
-If large and painful, it is best treated with aspiration as required.

 Surgical excision is rarely indicated, as the scar can produce persistent pain and tenderness.
 The risk of surgery is general thought to outweigh any benefit.